Tanzania: Journalists Asked to Adhere to Code of Conduct

-Media stakeholders made this call on Thursday in Mwanza region during a meeting that was a part of continued events to celebrate World Press Freedom Day.
+Media stakeholders made this call on Saturday in Mwanza region during a meeting that was part of continued events to celebrate World Press Freedom Day.

 Members of the Mwanza Press Club (MPC) and Internews jointly organized the event to bring together stakeholders to discuss issues in the media industry.